philterd/philter/docs/docs/auditing.md

 | `redaction_ledger_deleted` | Ledger entries were deleted (by document or by retention). |
 | `redaction_ledger_exported` | A ledger chain was exported. |

-For these events the `details` field carries extra context: `document_redaction_initiated` records the name of the policy applied (along with the input and output content types), while `document_redaction_completed` records the number of redactions performed.
+For these events the `details` field carries extra context: `document_redaction_initiated` records the name and pinned version of the policy applied (along with the input and output content types), while `document_redaction_completed` records the number of redactions performed and the name and version of the policy that governed them.

 ### Account configuration